-- 4. All infants and toddlers in disposable nappies will be changed every 3 hours or as required in between times for wet or soiled nappies. - 5.
-All infants and toddlers in cloth nappies will be changed every 2 hours or as required in between times for wet or soiled nappies. - 6.
-Dirty nappies are discarded in a lidded nappy bin for effective and hygienic disposal. - 7.
-Dirty cloth nappies are disposed in wet bags supplied by parents/caregivers.
-Wet bags remain in the bathroom until parents collect them at pick up time. - 8.
-Children will never be left unattended on the nappy change table. - 9.
-When infants and toddlers are dry at nappy change time (2 to 3 hours) they will be checked again half an hour later. - 10.
-Older children will be encouraged to go up and down the nappy table by themselves using a ladder with the assistance of the adult. - 11.
-Kaiao will wear disposables gloves when changing nappies.
-They will be place in the nappy bin after each use. - 12.
-Change tables are always sprayed with disinfectant and wiped down after each use. - 13.
-Children are taught to wash and dry their hands after going to the bathroom. - 14.
-Sanitizer is readily accessible for teachers to use after nappy change. - 15.
-Records of checks and/or nappy changes will be kept on Toileting charts and will always be available to parents.
+- 1. All children are to be treated with dignity and respect while changing nappies. - 2.
+Nappies will be initially checked on arrival after the parent has left, especially those children who travel a longer distance to the centre. - 3.
+All infants and toddlers in disposable nappies during the day will be changed every 3 hours or as required in between time for wet or soiled nappies. - 4.
+All infants and toddlers in cloth nappies during the day will be changed every two hours or as required in between times for wet or soiled nappies. - 5.
+Parents' instructions regarding less frequent changes will be respected. - 6.
+When infants/toddlers are dry at nappy check they will be checked again half an hour later. - 7.
+Records of checks and/or nappy changes will be kept on Toileting charts and will always be available to parents. - 8.
+Dirty nappies are discarded in a lidded nappy bin for effective and hygienic disposal. - 9.
+Change tables are always sprayed with disinfectant and wiped down after each use. - 10.
+Children are taught to wash and dry their hands after going to the bathroom. - 11.
+Sanitizer is readily accessible for teachers to use after nappy change.

-Toileting procedure
+Toileting